How long will I wait for a home?

 *These figures are just a snapshot in time and change every day but give a good idea of who is on the register at any one time.

-How long do people tend to wait?
+How long do people wait on average?

 Average wait times by priority band